 PART THREE From Africana Womanism to Africana-Melanated Womanism

-Chapter X Authenticating and Validating Africana Womanism: A Global Paradigm for Human Survival
+Chapter X Authenticating and Validating Africana-Melenated Womanism: A Global Paradigm for Human Survival

-Chapter XI Africana Womanism’s Race, Class, Gender: Pre-Intersectionality
+Chapter XI Africana Womanism’s Race, Class and Gender: Pre-Intersectionality

-Chapter XII Africana-Melanated Womanism: Forging Our Way (Keynote Address- 2nd International Africana Womanism Conference, 2019)
+Chapter XII Africana-Melanated Womanism: Forging Our Way via Securing Each Other (2019 Keynote Address—2nd International Africana-Melanated Womanism Conference)

-Chapter XIII Africana-Melanated Womanism and the King-Parks-Till Connection
+Chapter XIII Africana-Melanated Womanism and the King-Parks-Till Connectio

 Chapter XIV Conclusion